akashpawar6474/DSA_Problem_Solving_Part2/README.md

 478. Rank Transform of an Array => sorting and simulation will solve this problem
 479. Candy => this is very good greedy problem
 480. Activity Selection Problem(sp - gfg) => this is sorting greedy problem
+481. Smallest String With Swaps => this is connected component,dfs and sorting problem
+482.